raspberrypilearning/target-practice-simplified/en/step_6.md

 title: What is a pixel?
 ---

-A <span style="color: #0faeb0; font-weight: bold;">pixel</span>, short for picture element, is a single coloured dot within an image.
+A <span style="color: #0faeb0; font-weight: bold;">pixel</span>, short for 'picture element', is a single coloured dot within an image.
 Images are made up of lots of coloured pixels.

 --- /collapse ---